 Developing One’s Creative Voice

 As an educator, my job is to offer a set of tools that facilitate young dance artists to become increasingly articulate in saying “it”.
 My aim is to develop self-directed artists who trust their creative impulses and challenge themselves to lean into the unknown while remaining responsive to feedback.
 This is also my ongoing intention as an artist – to be sensitive to what has already been said, to respond and contribute to a larger conversation, to say what needs to be said.

 I design my classes in such a way that the students become an ensemble as our time together unfolds.
 Students practice composing while moving.
 They learn to think as a group as they perform existing scores, re-imagine scores, and design their own.
 Working closely together cultivates a generosity with one another as movers, thinkers and performers.

 Prioritizing Physical Practice

-In both my practice as a choreographer and an educator, I use the Bartenieff Fundamentals to build connectvity and readiness in the body, utilizing breath support, activating core support and practicing developmental Patterns of Total Body Organization.
+In both my work as a choreographer and an educator, I use the Bartenieff Fundamentals to build connectvity and readiness in the body, utilizing breath support, activating core support and practicing developmental Patterns of Total Body Organization.
 In a contemporary dance technique class for instance, I scaffold exercises that encourage ease, alignment, fluidity and risk taking.
-I believe that an integral aspect of “technique” is the presence of the performer.
+An integral aspect of “technique” is the presence of the performer.
 Training in voice and commitment are just as important as other more traditional aspects of dance class.
 I challenge students to remain engaged on every level, including developing their range of Effort life in their dancing (i.e., their range of expressive qualities that they employ while dancing).
 I strive to create a focused, supportive, vibrant learning community where it is safe to take risks and have fun while doing so.